Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

 You have time to make a lot of manual adjustments.

-Tutorial: How to plan a delivery route with Google Maps
+Step by step tutorial: How to plan a delivery route with Google Maps

-1. Collect all your delivery information
+1. Collect all your delivery route information in one place

 Notice that in the example above we have created separate columns for city/suburb and zip code/postal code.
 This makes it a lot easier to sort your stops.

 First, sort your spreadsheet by zip code/postal code, city or suburb — whichever makes sense for your needs.
 Now you can add a column to create delivery zones.
 In the video above, we’ve created four different delivery zones.
-We cheated a bit and made sure each zone had exactly 10 stops – the chances are you won’t be so lucky and will still have to do some refining, but this is a good start.

 Remember to check your notes for delivery time windows and any special instructions.
 If one delivery has to be made before 9am and another after 2pm, they may need to go in separate routes even if they are close together.